Anyarku Praveshanamilla: Production

 The film was shot at various locations in Aluva, Ernakulam, Thodupuzha, Vagamon.

 Music

-There are two songs in this movie.
-Title song is composed by Varun Raghav and sung by Jassie Gift.
-Second song is the highlight of this movie.
-This is a Hindi song which takes the audience back to the beauty of the 1970s.
-Highlight of this song is such that, this was written by the renowned Film director Major Ravi and sung and acted by actor Tini Tom himself.
-Another highlight is that, this song is composed by director V.S Jayakrishna himself.
+Two songs were composed for the film.
+The title song is composed by Varun Raghav and sung by Jassie Gift.
+The second song, "Dhekho mein thumse" was marked as a highlight of the film, the song was written by the renowned Film director Major Ravi and sung and acted by actor Tini Tom himself, and is composed by director V.S Jayakrishna.

 Release

 The film was initially planned for a release in February 2016.
-But the post-production works did not completed, which postponed the film to open during the Hindu festival of Vishu in April 2016.
-But the release date was again pushed to May as the post-production work will only complete on May first Week.
-Anyarku Praveshanamilla is finally scheduled to release on 17 June 2016.
+But the post-production works did not complete, which postponed the film to open during the Hindu festival of Vishu in April 2016.
+But the release date was again pushed to May as the post-production work had only completed on May first week.
+Anyarku Praveshanamilla was finally scheduled to release on 17 June 2016.

 Reception

-The movie had a limited release and was a disaster at box office.
+The movie had a limited release and was a disaster at the box office.